-Sharing your work, asking for feedback or even chatting with like minded people may sound easy, when in reality finding valuable communities or even people to do this with is challenging.
-So many varying channels exist wherein you can share ideas, posts, works, challenge others to create something better, receive feedback and suggest concepts.
+Sharing your work, asking for feedback in marketing communities or even chatting with like-minded people may sound easy.
+When in reality finding valuable communities or even people to do this with is challenging.
+So many varying channels exist wherein you can share ideas, posts, and works.
+Even challenge others to create something better, receive feedback and suggest concepts.
 The list goes on, which makes it in some cases, difficult to navigate.

-Believe it or not, many marketers fail to utilize these tools to their full potential due to failure of a clear breakdown of what exactly these tools do, and which categories they fit into… which is where we come in.
+Believe it or not.
+Many marketers fail to utilize these tools to their full potential due to the failure of a clear breakdown of what exactly these tools do.
+Which categories they fit into… which is where we come in.

-Don’t forget that communities are places to learn, exchange ideas, meet new friends or even find work.
-Here, we present you a comprehensive list of the biggest social media and marketing communities online and wholeheartedly encourage you to explore communities and make new friends!
+Here we present you a comprehensive list of the biggest social media and marketing communities online.
+We wholeheartedly encourage you to explore communities and make new friends!

 Marketers & Founders is a Facebook Group dedicated to empowering entrepreneurs who break the mold.
-They live stream AMAs with Silicon Valley entrepreneurs every Wednesday and work hard to provide the most cutting-edge marketing tactics for accelerating startup growth.
+They live stream AMAs with Silicon Valley entrepreneurs every Wednesday.
+BAMF works hard to provide the most cutting-edge marketing tactics for accelerating startup growth.
 Founded by Josh Fechter.

 Future Marketing is a Facebook group which is oriented around the future of online marketing.
 It’s a place where experts share their knowledge, methods, tips & tricks, hacks & tools that make their businesses stand out from the rest.

-This group is meant for all digital marketing professionals (or people who want to learn) – SEO, PPC, social, Analytics – to ask questions, network and share relevant industry content.
+This group is meant for all digital marketing professionals (or people who want to learn).
+For example SEO, PPC, social, Analytics – to ask questions, network and share relevant industry content.

 Afree group for content marketing professionals.
-It’s a place to have real conversations about the art and science of content marketing as Nathan Collier, journalist turned content marketers says.
+It’s a place to have real conversations about the art and science of content marketing as Nathan Collier says.

-Place for Social Media Managers and strategists to connect, share, ask questions, and have fun with fellow SMMs, of all levels are welcome.
-Some of members are brand new and some are seasoned professionals.
+A place for Social Media Managers and strategists to connect, share, ask questions, and have fun with fellow SMMs, of all levels are welcome.
+Some of the members are brand new and some are seasoned professionals.
 All there are to learn and grow—all questions and insights are valued.

 Slack community feels like mIRC chats in the 90s, similar interface and concept make it a great place to meet people you can chat with.
 Join a community by signing up in a simple form and wait for your invitation on Slack.
 It’s easy.